Dhaka Club: History

-The origins of the club date back to 1825 when European residents in Old Dhaka established a Gentleman's club in Victoria Park (now known as Bahadur Shah Park) by that name.
+The origins of the club date back to 1825, when European residents in Old Dhaka established a gentleman's club in Victoria Park (now known as Bahadur Shah Park) by that name.
 It was established in place of an older club known as the Armenian Club or the Antagar (a corruption of Addagar or Gossip House).
-The last name rendered its name to the park which came to be known as Antagar Maidan (Antaghor Field).
-After the club shifted elsewhere East India Company bought the land in 1862.
-In 1851 the club premise shifted to Ramna with help from local aristocrats along with Europeans.
-The land of Dhaka Club was leased out from the Dhaka Nawab Family from his Shahbag garden estate.
+The last name rendered its name to the park, which came to be known as Antagar Maidan (Antaghor Field).
+In 1851, the club premise shifted to Ramna with help from local aristocrats along with Europeans.
+The land of Dhaka Club was leased out from the Dhaka Nawab Family from their Shahbag garden estate.

-After the partition of Bengal in 1905, dhaka was made the capital of the new province of Eastern Bengal and Assam.
+After the partition of Bengal in 1905, Dhaka was made the capital of the new province of Eastern Bengal and Assam.
 The British civilians, who came to govern the new province, felt the need of a social club.
 The club was fashioned after the model of the Bengal Club of Kolkata.
 It was registered on 19 August 1911 and was granted legal status on 14 September 1911 under the Indian Companies Act of 1882.
 The founding members were Lt.
 Col. EA Hall (Civil Surgeon, Dhaka), CR Bryan, HG Bally (Commandant, Military Police Battalion, Dhaka), JO Rennie (PWD, Dhaka), and JS Wilson and AT Halliday of Indian Police, Dhaka.